Often, choosing a hotel close to the beach can add a little something extra to your vacation in the British Virgin Islands.

 |Angilla Point||4.6||W||4.5 mi.
 Northeast of Spanish Town, Virgin Gorda|

-The most convenient one to visit is Vixen Point.
+Vixen Point is the closest choice to consider near the villa complex.
 Located on Prickly Pear Island, Vixen Point is a great spot for many of the more popular beach time activities like beach combing, snorkeling, and swimming.
 Vixen is the most popular beach on the island, and can be very crowded when a cruise ship is nearby.
-Even when bringing the little ones, you can spend hours at Vixen Point, since there are nearby public restrooms.
+Stay comfortable at here all day if you choose, since there are bathrooms available on-site.

-If the quiet and serene qualities of Vixen Point don't appeal to you, consider going to Leverick Bay which is a particularly centralized beach.
+Also, you may like another nearby spot, Leverick Bay which is generally home to an active scene with lots of other visitors.
 Leverick Bay is a sparkling velvet sand beach sitting adjacent to a handful of villas and rental properties.
 A pier is on the south side of the beach, after which the beach gets gray and rockier.
-You can find this one a convenient taxi ride away.
+You can locate this one three and a half miles west of the property.